briancatraguna/SixPackTeamApp/scraping/README.md

 5. Select the latest POST request.
 6. See the `Form data` on the Request tab.
 7. Replace the `_session_key`, `token`, `login`, and `password` with yours.
    <br> a.
-If it doesn't work: copy the cURL of the POST request and convert it through https://curl.trillworks.com/, then replace the code.
+If it doesn't work:
+   <br>    copy the cURL of the POST request and convert it through https://curl.trillworks.com/, then replace the code.
 8. All set!

 ##### NOTE: